code4sac/learning-blocks/Documentation Directory/Database_documentation.md

 ### Create an application database

-Create a database and give the user all priveleges.
+Create a database and give all priveleges to the user you created.

 ```postgresql
 create database app;